ic-it/csvadapter/README.md

 # CSVAdapter

 The `csvadapter` package provides a way to map CSV data into Go structs.
-This package allows you to easily read CSV files and convert them into a slice of structs.
+This package allows you to easily read CSV files and convert them into a sequence of structs.
+The package uses struct tags to map CSV columns to struct fields.

 ## Overview